vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_new_rendering.md

 	VK_CHECK(vkEndCommandBuffer(cmd));
 ```

-The main diference we have in the render loop is that we no longer do the clear on the swapchain image.
+The main difference we have in the render loop is that we no longer do the clear on the swapchain image.
 Instead, we do it on the `_drawImage.image`.
 Once we have cleared the image, we transition both the swapchain and the draw image into their layouts for transfer, and we execute the copy command.
 Once we are done with the copy command, we transition the swapchain image into present layout for display.
 As we are always drawing on the same image, our draw_image does not need to access swapchain index, it just clears the draw image.

 This will now provide us a way to render images outside of the swapchain itself.
 We now get significantly higher pixel precision, and we unlock some other techniques.